medleonid/py_ymaps/README.md

 # py_ymaps
-Creating maps with static data on the base of Yandex Maps JavaScript API
+From Python creates HTML map with static data on the base of Yandex Maps JavaScript API